Tree and Environment Advisory Committee

 The Committee met again in 2015-2016 to help draft revisions to the City’s landscaping code, which had not been updated for 17 years.
 The landscaping code applies to commercial, industrial, multi-family, and non-residential development in the single-family district.
 The new landscaping regulations can be found here in TMC 18.52.
 The revised landscaping regulations implement Comprehensive Plan urban forestry goals and policies that promote best management practices in landscape maintenance and ensure replacement of trees when removed due to disease or death.

-The Tukwila Tree and Advisory Committee met September, 2017 – the beginning of November, 2017 to review proposed new or revised definitions related to urban forestry as well as proposed changes to the City’s tree regulations.
-The Committee completed its work on November 1, 2017 and has forwarded these revisions to the Tukwila Planning Commission.
+The Tukwila Tree and Advisory Committee met September – November 2017 to review proposed changes to the City’s Tree Regulations (TMC 18.54) and Definitions (TMC 18.06).
+The Committee completed its work on November 1, 2017 and forwarded its revisions to the Tukwila Planning Commission.
+The Committee’s recommendations can be found in the November 11, 2017 Planning Commission packet here: http://records.tukwilawa.gov/WebLink/Browse.aspx?startid=17011&row=1&dbid=1

 Some additional proposed changes are:

 - No tree removal on vacant lots prior to approval of a development proposal.

-- As part of development such as a short plat or subdivision, tree protection is required for trees that are retained.
-Trees that are removed must be replaced based on a sliding scale based on the tree canopy lost.
+- As part of development, such as a short plat or subdivision, , or adding onto an existing house where the construction would impact the critical root zone, ftree protection is required for trees that are proposed for retention.
+Trees that are removed or damaged during construction must be replaced using on a sliding scale based on the tree canopy lost.

 - Alterations may be required to the layout of development to preserve trees on-site.

 - Exceptional trees, those over 18-inches diameter at breast height, cannot be removed without a tree permit.
-Replacement at the appropriate ratio would be required.
+Replacement at the appropriate ratio may be required.

-- A Heritage Tree program is proposed to recognize trees that are exceptional in size, or have historical significance to the community etc. The property owner must agree to the designation of a Heritage Tree for a tree on their property.
+- A Heritage Tree program is proposed to recognize trees that are exceptional in size, have historical significance to the community, of rare species, etc. The property owner must agree to the designation of a Heritage Tree for a tree on their property.

 - Similar to the landscaping code – the violations section is expanded, and penalties are proposed for the removal of trees without a permit